Understanding Dynamic Light Scattering

-As light scatters from the moving macromolecules, this motion imparts a randomness to the phase of the scattered light, such that when the scattered light from two or more particles is added together, there will be a changing destructive or constructive interference.
-This leads to time-dependent fluctuations in the intensity of the scattered light.
+As light scatters from the moving macromolecules, this motion imparts a randomness to the phase of the scattered light, such that when the scattered light from two or more particles is added together, there will be a changing constructive or destructive interference.
+This leads to time-dependent fluctuations in the intensity of the scattered light (Fig. 1).

 where k is Boltzmann's constant, T is the temperature in K, and h is the solvent viscosity.

 Different sizing techniques, e.g., DLS, small angle X-ray scattering, microscopy, and molecular modeling may report different types of radii.
 It is therefore important to know how a reported “size” was determined and whether it refers to the radius or diameter of the molecule.
 The Rh measured by DLS is the radius of a hard sphere with the same diffusion coefficient as the sample.
 Other measures include Rg (the radius of gyration, or root-mean-square radius, obtained by e.g., MALS), Rvol (the radius of a hypothetical sphere that occupies the same volume as the macromolecule), and RRot (the radius subtended by rotating the macromolecule).
 Fig. 3 illustrates how these different measures compare for the compact, globular protein lysozyme.